therealjacinto/generic-tornado-website/README.md

 # tornado
 Setting up a generic website using tornado as the backend.
-This is intended to help me learn how to use python/tornado.
+For more information, visit https://github.com/therealjacinto/tornado/wiki.